 More Adventure Activities

-Other than the few activities I’ve mentioned above, there are tons of other adventure activities you can do in Queenstown such as bungy jumping, white water rafting, jet boating, skydiving, horse-riding, hot air ballooning, skiing and snowboarding (winter).
-Pick and choose from one of the many travel companies located in the town.
+Other than the few activities I’ve mentioned above, there are tons of other adventure activities you can do in Queenstown such as bungy jumping, white water rafting, jet boating, skydiving, horse-riding, hot air ballooning, skiing and snowboarding (winter). .

 Heading to New Zealand?
 Check out my post about kayaking in the Abel Tasman Park, exploring the Glowworm Caves in Waitomo, the TranzAlpine Scenic rail journey or how to enjoy Maori culture and geothermal wonders in Rotorua.
 For general info to help you plan your trip check out my New Zealand Travel Blog or check out my itinerary for two weeks in New Zealand.